 Lateral resistance bands: These are generally used to develop the muscles in the legs especially for the glutes, and are used a lot in sports performance rehabilitation and conditioning.

-Some of the benefits to using resistance bands are:
+Some of the benefits to using resistance training with bands are:

 Cost: They don’t cost a lot of money to buy.